-Ataxia is the medical term for lack of coordination.
+Ataxia is the medical term for lack of voluntary coordination of muscle movements.
+In MS this can be seen as clumsiness, unsteady gait, impaired eye and limb movements, and speech problems.
+In some cases, the lack of coordination is seen as tremor.
 Treatment can involve exercises to build up core stability and strength in muscles, and finding ways to reduce the effect of the symptom.

 What causes ataxia?

 Many parts of the body are involved in making our movements smooth and coordinated.
 These include the eyes, structures in the inner ear that help us to balance, the sensory nerves that tell the brain where our joints are in space and a part of the brain called the cerebellum.

 All of the movements we make, including walking or speaking, involve a complicated interaction of signals from the brain and feedback from the nerves in the limb or organ involved.
 The cerebellum coordinates these messages.
 If damage to the nerve fibres in your cerebellum delays or interrupts the matching of these signals, it leads to ataxia.